Five reasons to study Biological Sciences

 For those considering a degree in Biological Sciences but need further convincing, we lend our expertise.
 Here are five compelling reasons to study this course.

 While specific degrees like forensics or biochemistry keep you in one particular discipline, Biological Sciences, in general, allows you to try a bit of everything.
 Some courses let you specialise in a particular area of interest, but that remains your choice.

-The flexibility means that, if you don’t want to, you never have to choose between lab and field work.
-Ecology students might never get the chance to don a lab coat and try out some pipettes, just as microbiologists will rarely ever lace up their boots for a walk through the woods.
-If you’re studying Biological Sciences, though, you get both in spades; one week might see you cramming cells under a microscope for a course in genetics and the next might have you grouping plants.
+The flexibility of Biological Studies means that, if you don’t want to, you never have to choose between lab and fieldwork.
+With Biological Sciences, one week might see you studying cells under a microscope for a course in genetics, and the next might have you grouping plants.

 5. Postgraduate options

 There are many opportunities for postgraduate studies after completing a Biological Sciences degree.
 Plenty of students take MAs in subjects like biochemistry and environmental biology.
 The courses are driven by research and are flexible enough to let you find what you’re interested in, so specialising through postgraduate level is almost a natural step forward.